cekocvetkov/groundhogs/README.md

-## A simple angular project that can be used for introduction to angular.
+## A simple angular project that can be used for video tutorial-style introduction to angular.

 To start the application:
 ###